developersri/cs-quotes/README.md

   - this path hosts the component `Login` which where a list of 3rd party authentication providers shows up.
 It includes **Github**, **Google** and **_Simulated_** login providers.
 Simulated login method is designed to simulate the general OAuth mechanism by generating a random token **without** permission grant from the user and redirects the user agent (browser) to the expected route `/auth/$provider/$token` as should the rest of providers.

 - `/auth/$provider/$token`:
+  - strictly anonymous (i.e., can be accessed only until the user is not authenticated)
   - this path is a default 'catchall' route for all 3rd party API server redirects post authentication.
 At this route, the idea is to handle supplied auth `$token` and request other protected resources (user email) from API server of the `$provider` using the token.
 Once the user is authenticated, the UI automatically redirects to the default `/vote` route to proceed with further workflow.

-## Finding Similar Quotes
+## Workflow

+The main React component of the application is `Vote` (file: `src/containers/Vote/Vote.js`) where all the major work flow is contained.
+Some of the important states/event of the app flow are:

+### Fetching random quotes

+User is presented with a random quote from a pool of quotes `GET`ted remotely from `https://programming-quotes-api.herokuapp.com/quotes/random`.
+This is handled inside the method `getQuote(id)` of `Vote` class.
+This function takes an optional parameter `id`.
+If the method is called with `id` argument, it will fetch the quote matching with the supplied id, and will fetch a totally random quote if no `id` is supplied while calling the function.
+This function is called at following events:

+- `componentDidMount` lifecycle hook (wihtout `id`): to fetch random quote on startup
+- `rateActiveQuote` method:
+  - called with `id` if current quote is rated highly (>= 4) or lowly (=1)
+  - called without `id` if current quote is rated as average (2 or 3)

+### Posting vote

+User can post a vote on the current quote and the response is `POST`ed to the remote API at the route `https://programming-quotes-api.herokuapp.com/quotes/vote`.
+Once the vote has been successfully recorded, the system further makes a decision whether a random or a similar/dissimilar quote is to be fetched next.
+Criteria of evaluating a similar/dissimilar post is discussed in the next section.

+### Finding similar/dissimilar quotes

-If the quote is rated highly (4 or above), the system is wired up to identify a similar quote and present it next.
+If the quote is rated highly (>=4), the system is wired up to identify a similar quote and present it next.
+If the rating given by the user was not pleasant (=1), the system identifies the event as a trigger to find a dissimilar quote.
 In order to achieve this, a natural language processing library `natural` has been used.
-It is available on `npm` and should be installed at the project setup (no explicit installation steps are required).
-The library exposes several nlp techniques and methods from which, this application leverages 'Stemming' and 'Sentimental Analysis'.
+It is available on `npm` and should be installed at the time of project setup (no explicit installation steps are required).
+The library exposes several NLP techniques and methods from which, this application leverages 'Stemming' and 'Sentiment Analysis' particularly.

-### Stemming
+- **Stemming**:
+- **Sentiment Analysis**: